Market research for a Climate Services ObservatoryGo to marco website

 “…., we attribute to the term a broad meaning, which covers the transformation of climate-related data — together with other relevant information — into customized products such as projections, forecasts, information, trends, economic analysis, assessments (including technology assessment), counselling on best practices, development and evaluation of solutions and any other service in relation to climate that may be of use for the society at large.
 As such, these services include data, information and knowledge that support adaptation, mitigation and disaster risk management (DRM).”

 From the above mentioned EU definition it can deduced that the eventual purpose of climate services is risk management.
 It is important to realize that risk management is to be understood broadly i.e. ensuring a good understanding of both the opportunities and risks created by climate change.
-Opportunities and risks are often intertwined through implemented solutions.
+Climate services help individuals and organisations make climate smart decisions, they can entail or be based on: historic climate records, catalogues of extreme events, reanalyses, forecasts, projections and indices used in outlooks, early warnings, vulnerability and risk assessments, monitoring and reporting schemes, and financial protection instruments, which enable higher agricultural productivity, better urban resilience, more efficient use and allocation of water, greater financial security and returns on investments, more reliable access to and production of renewable energy, and more effective protection of vulnerable communities and ecosystems.

-Practically all outlooks, surveys and inventories conducted by national, EU and WMO agencies with backgrounds in (upstream) climate services provision tend to emphasize the vantage point of climate data generation and deployment, exceptions are Ludolph and von Flotow (2013), Blamey and Steynor (2014), and Lourenço et al (2016).
+Until recently practically all outlooks, surveys and inventories conducted by national, EU and WMO agencies with backgrounds in (upstream) climate services provision tended to emphasize the vantage point of climate data generation and deployment.
 This prevailing orientation seriously hinders the capability to appreciate how climate risks and opportunities fit into the wider risk portfolio that the actual or potential climate service user is facing.
 Eventually, this may have non-trivial consequences for the effectiveness of investments in risk reduction in various sectors, when sources of uncertainty (climatic, climate modelling, and climate observation related and other ones) are not appreciated in a comprehensive way.
+During the realization we have observed marked improvements in a much broader and end-user inclusive approaches to development and provision of climate services, as for example demonstrated in the infographic of the Global Framework for Climate Services

 A complicating feature is that many potential users may not have systematic risk management approaches that would integrate climate risks to other aspects of risk management.
 The use of climate services may follow from regulatory obligations, such as in the case of land use planning, but the risk framework – if any – of such a policy area may be patchy, making it difficult to identify the appropriate bundle of climate services.
 Regardless of whether there is an integrated risk framework the potential end-user may lack skills to properly judge alternative climate services products, as well as to anticipate possible uses of similar products.
 This hints at the needs of supplementary consultancy, information provision and articulation of expectations in the climate services field, where it remains to be assessed how to effectively and fairly organize such supplementary information and advice.
 Summarizing, these obstacles can be referred to as transaction and search cost.
 As above mentioned, the lowering of transaction cost often requires also measures outside the realm of economics, such as regulatory changes, education, and awareness raising.

 A part of the demand for climate services is born out of legal obligations, e.g. to account for climate change effects in urban and infrastructure planning.
 On the other hand in the private sector the degree of acknowledgement of climate change as an element of risk assessment is varying greatly, with additional challenges owing to limitations in capability and in sector relevant climate information (i.e. leading to the perception of no relevant signals observed yet).
-For a start we distinguish four main types of drivers for the use of climate services, being: (1) legal obligations explicitly specifying that information on climate risks should be integrated in decision making or practices (such as in urban planning and permitting), (2) implied motivations owing to market led or legislative accountability for damage and/or malfunctioning (such as failure minimisation in networks), (3) proactive opportunity seeking (such as creating sales advantages with new construction solutions), and (4) science and curiosity.
+For a start we distinguish four main types of drivers for the use of climate services, being: (1) legal obligations explicitly specifying that information on climate risks should be integrated in decision making or practices (such as in urban planning and permitting), (2) implied motivations owing to market led or legislative accountability for damage and/or malfunctioning (such as failure minimisation in networks), (3) proactive opportunity seeking (such as ski slope snow management as constituting element of a ski centre’s marketing strategy), and (4) science and curiosity.
 Only the fourth category is not directly driven by (broad scoped) risk management, but scientific interest in the use of climate services is in turn directly or indirectly driven by questions pertaining to risk management.
 From this categorization it can be inferred that legislation can help to create demand for CS, but is by no means the only driver.
-This ties in with observations by Klievink et al (2012) on public-private cooperation in data sharing.
-Furthermore, the use of CS is expected to engender activities that will further stimulate the demand for CS for reasons contained in the above categories 2 – 4.
-In other words widespread use of CS feed into a learning and transformation process (see below).

 From a technical, economic and regulatory point of view the emergence of climate services ties in with general trends in (1) opening of public sector datasets for use by third parties, stimulated by the INSPIRE directive (de Vries et al 2011), and (2) creation of cooperative public-private information networks (e.g. regional resilience management, health care, comprehensive logistics management, etc.) (Klievink and Janssen 2014).
 The actual implementation of such facilities appear to be often more driven by acknowledging common interests than by the original legal initiation of the process (Klievink et al 2012), even though the adoption of new legislation may have an incubator function for innovations.